image-source-control/image-source-control/readme.txt

 = 1.4.3 =

-* [feature] don’t show source in caption, if option to hide sources on own images is enabled
+* [feature] hide sources caption for your own images, if option to hide sources on own images is enabled

 = 1.4.2 =